geoarrow/deck.gl-layers/examples/polygon/README.md

 ```

 Commands:

 * `npm start` is the development target, to serve the app and hot reload.
 * `npm run build` is the production target, to create the final bundle and write to disk.

-### Basemap

-The basemap in this example is provided by [CARTO free basemap service](https://carto.com/basemaps).
-To use an alternative base map solution, visit [this guide](https://deck.gl/docs/get-started/using-with-map#using-other-basemap-services)